 You can replace all of these sounds with your own WAV files, just rename the new files the same as the originals.
 Choose WAV files no more than a few of seconds long.
 You can also add extra WAV files for custom sounds you can configure to play on events from other general-purpose sensors

 Run the AAIMI wizard

 Now we'll run AAIMI's setup wizard and installer.
-This wizard configures the web server for .htaccess password protection and sets your AAIMI password.
+This wizard configures a web server with .htaccess password protection.
 It also configures paths in several of the other system files.

-The setup file is in the aaimihome folder and it is called aaimi_home_setup.py.
+The setup wizard is in the aaimihome folder and it is called aaimi_home_setup.py.

 Navigate to the aaimihome folder and type:

 The installer will check the location of the AAIMI folders to make sure they are in the correct place.
 It will also set ownership and permissions for the aaimihome folder and several of the files it will use during the installation.

 If you have the aaimihome folder correctly-positioned AAIMI will prompt for a password for the admin user, which is you.
 The password should be eight characters long with upper and lower-case characters and numbers.
 Don't use the same password as your Linux user password.
 The password will not display as you type.

 Next setup will install an Apache2 web server and PHP, along with various Linux and Python libraries required to run AAIMI Home Automation.